sabbelasichon/typo3-rector/README.md

 [![Coverage Status](https://img.shields.io/coveralls/sabbelasichon/typo3-rector/master.svg?style=flat-square)](https://coveralls.io/github/sabbelasichon/typo3-rector?branch=master)

 [Rector](https://getrector.org/) aims to provide instant upgrades and instant refactoring of any PHP 5.3+ code.
-This project adds rectors specific to TYPO3 to help you migrate between TYPO3 releases.
+This project adds rectors specific to TYPO3 to help you migrate between TYPO3 releases or keep your code deprecation free.

 ## Let´s see some examples in action
-Let´s see some "rules" in action.
 Let´s say you have a Fluid ViewHelper looking like this:

 ```php
 class InArrayViewHelper extends \TYPO3\CMS\Fluid\Core\ViewHelper\AbstractViewHelper